poupougnac/mws-api/README.md

 mws-api
 ======

+> This repo is just a fork of the project `mws-api`.
+I needed to take the lastest version which was not published.

 Amazon MWS Node.js modules are a mess.
 This project is based on multiple projects from [this](https://github.com/eibbors/mws-js/network).

 Promise based.
 Only compatible with Node ^4.0.0. (unless someone adds a babel precompilation step)